argoproject/Argo/docs/developers/index.rst

 Our roadmap, open issues, suggested features and discussion can always be found in the issues section of the `Largo github repository <https://github.com/INN/Largo/issues>`_.

 We also have documentation on the `Anatomy of a Pull Request and Submission Protocol <https://github.com/INN/docs/blob/master/how-to-work-with-us/pull-requests.md>`_ and `Contributing to the INN Nerds docs repo using Github.com <https://github.com/INN/docs/blob/master/how-to-work-with-us/via-github.md>`_ which explain, at a high level, the process of contributing to Github projects, generally.

+If you would like to help with the documentation, here are some resources:

+- `Sphinx' PHP domain-specific markup <http://mark-story.com/posts/view/sphinx-phpdomain-released>`_
+- `Sphinx reStructuredText primer and quickstart guide <http://sphinx-doc.org/rest.html>`_

+If you have feedback on this collection of documentation, please `get in touch <../feedback.html>`_.